elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

   - Ruby's readable syntax and philosophy of developer happiness.
   - Erlang's stability and scalability.
-  - F#'s magical pipeline operator for data transformation.
+  - F#'s magical pipe operator for data transformation.
   - LISP's macros and metaprogramming.

 ### Elm